-Feeling strong?
+Feeling strong and ready for the most committing and difficult section of the Sierra Nevada?
+Had some good solid alpine experience and wanting to do one of the great Sierra traverses??
 Had some good solid alpine experience and wanting to do one of the great Sierra traverses?
 Want to spend a couple of days above 13,000 feet and climb technical terrain with a multi-day pack?

 If you can say yes to all of these questions then this traverse will be a great one for you.
 Along the way you will have the opportunity to tag the summits of five of California’s fourteen thousand foot peaks without having to descend down off the main Sierra Crest.